Google launches Android 11 Beta 1, Kotlin coroutines, and Jetpack updates

 - One-time permission lets you give an app access to the device microphone, camera, or location, just that one time.
 The app can request permissions again the next time the app is used.

-- Permissions auto-reset: if you haven’t used an app for an extended period of time, Android 11 will “auto-reset” all of the runtime permissions associated with the app and notify you.
+- Permissions auto-reset: If you haven’t used an app for an extended period of time, Android 11 will “auto-reset” all of the runtime permissions associated with the app and notify you.
 The app can request the permissions again the next time the app is used.

-- Background location: Developers need to get approval to access background location in their app to prevent misuse, but Google won’t be enforcing this previously-announced policy for existing apps until 2021.
+- Background location: Developers need to get approval to access background location in their app to prevent misuse, but Google won’t be enforcing this previously announced policy for existing apps until 2021.

 - Google Play System Updates, launched last year, expedite updates of core OS components to devices in the Android ecosystem.
 Google is doubling the number of updatable modules.
 The 12 new modules will help improve privacy, security, and consistency for users and developers.